mattbnz/web-matt/content/w/2023-08-16-oncall-opportunity.md

 ## Effective on-call requires support from every aspect of a team

-Creating an environment that enables on-call to fulfil that potential requires consideration of how every aspect of a team supports effective execution of the role.
-Attempts to add on-call as a discrete, additional responsibility alongside other work will only contribute to continuing poor on-call experiences.
+Creating an environment that enables on-call to fulfil that potential requires every aspect of a team's practices to support effective execution of the role.
+Attempts to add on-call as a discrete, additional responsibility alongside other work will result in continued poor on-call experiences.

 Integrating on-call into a team usually begins with consideration of how big surprises (often called incidents) are responded to.
 Incidents have high potential for harm and are rich sources from which to draw insight and learning.
 Clear incident management processes provide guard rails against the harm and can be a foundation upon which the insights and learning can be mined.

-Incident management processes are a necessary start, but effective integration of on-call into a team also requires attention to all the time spent outside of incidents.
-This includes everything from the logistics and scheduling of an on-call rotation, monitoring and alerting health, training of team members to instil confidence in their ability to fulfil the role, effective practices for learning and distributing knowledge, the ability of the team to improve the system and many other aspects in between.
+Incident management is a necessary start, but successful integration of on-call into a team also requires attention to all the time spent outside of incidents.
+This needs to cover a wide range of aspects including the logistics and scheduling of the on-call rotation, monitoring and alerting health, training of team members to instil confidence in their ability to fulfil the role, effective practices for learning and distributing knowledge, the ability of the team to improve the system and many other aspects in between.

 Underlying everything, the team must have, or be developing, a culture that values learning and provides support and encouragement.
-Nurturing that this culture and all the various aspects of investment required across the team cannot be justified when the perception of on-call is simply that it's a duty to be borne.
+Nurturing this culture and the investment required across all aspects of the team is almost impossible to justify when the perception of on-call is simply that it's a duty to be borne.

 ## On-call makes you a better engineer